yumebayashi/note/content/tech/2017-06-08-copy-s3-to-redshift.md

 When importing csv data from s3 to redshift,
 We can use `delimiter ','` or `CSV` option.
 There two options are different.
-If we use "CSV" option, we can import such as this file
+If we use `CSV` option, we can import such as this file

 ```
 123,aaa,bbb,"223,54234",111